stefan-hoeck/idris2-json/README.md

 ### Idris2 Version

-Note, that Idris2 had a bug in `Language.JSON` when encoding and decoding unicode characters.
-This was fixed in commit 181b26b25008359e4746adc5ff583836a9fa287e.
+The latest release requires Idris2, version 0.4.0.
-The actual commit has been built against Idris 2, version 0.3.0-50d75cc3a.
+The actual commit has been built against Idris 2, version 0.4.0-ea1ad1688.